 Arts and crafts are essential to develop creative skills in children.
 They allow for self-expression, cultural enrichment and a whole host of non-academic benefits such as improved self-esteem, improved socialising and better hand-eye coordination.

-Many of our pupils enjoy chess which challenges them to think strategically.
-Succeeding at chess takes a lot of practice and many of our children are very dedicated to their chosen sport.
+Many pupils enjoy chess which challenges them to think strategically.
+Succeeding at chess takes a lot of practice and many children are very dedicated to their chosen sport.
 They have been so successful that they have represented their schools, and even their countries, at international tournaments across Africa.

 Coding is becoming extremely popular amongst our pupils.
 We have a range of partnerships that enable our boys and girls to learn about coding and take part in events.
 In fact they have been so successful they’ve given keynote speeches at community coding gatherings.

 Song and dance is an important part of community life.
-Our pupils take part in performances; festivals and events across their Country, giving them an opportunity to showcase their skills.
+Pupils take part in performances; festivals and events across their Country, giving them an opportunity to showcase their skills.
 They often compete in music competitions and do really well at local, regional and national levels.